-B Espresso Bar (Bloor St.)
+B Espresso Bar on Bloor

 The folks inside the new b Espresso Bar are a classy bunch.
 Many of them are wearing stylish black outfits, for example.
 Many of them have really nice hair.
 They speak in clear, confident voices so we can't help but make out well-enunciated conversations across the aisle.
 Turns out pretty much everyone is discussing music related things, no surprise since we're having lunch inside the Telus Centre at The Royal Conservatory of Music on Bloor street, where a second b Espresso location opened about a month ago.